 Vellore reports one new case of COVID-19

-The total number of COVID-19 cases in Vellore reached 57,284 with one new case being reported on March 20.
-With 56,100 patients being discharged, the active cases stood at 21.
+The total number of COVID-19 cases in Vellore district reached 57,290, with one new case reported on March 24.
+While a total of 56,111 persons have been discharged, the active cases in the district stands at 16.
 The death toll is 1,163.

-No new cases were reported in Ranipet, Tirupattur and Tiruvannamalai.
-In Tiruvannamalai, the total number of cases is 66,809.
-Out of this, 66,116 have been discharged, and the number of active cases stands at eight.
+No fresh cases were reported in Ranipet, Tirupattur and Tiruvannamalai districts.
+In Tiruvannamalai, the total number of cases remained at 66,809.

+Out of this, 66,120 have been discharged, and the number of active cases stands at four.

 - Comments will be moderated by The Hindu editorial team.